An-dy1/bs-lunch-learn/README.md

 - run through test results (viewports, labels, where they're saved, bitmaps)
 - point out: top image not loading

+1. First.Five run:

+- Make a change to a color on the page

 2. Second run:

 - Add a one second delay